Automatic Packet Reporting System

 Automatic Packet Reporting System (APRS) is an amateur radio-based system for real time digital communications of information of immediate value in the local area.
-Data can include object Global Positioning System (GPS) coordinates, weather station telemetry, text messages, announcements, queries, and other telemetry.
+Data can include object Global Positioning System (GPS) coordinates, non-directional beacon, weather station telemetry, text messages, announcements, queries, and other telemetry.
 APRS data can be displayed on a map, which can show stations, objects, tracks of moving objects, weather stations, search and rescue data, and direction finding data.

 APRS data is typically transmitted on a single shared frequency (depending on country) to be repeated locally by area relay stations (digipeaters) for widespread local consumption.
 In addition, all such data are typically ingested into the APRS Internet System (APRS-IS) via an Internet-connected receiver (IGate) and distributed globally for ubiquitous and immediate access.
 Data shared via radio or Internet are collected by all users and can be combined with external map data to build a shared live view.

 APRS was developed from the late 1980s forward by Bob Bruninga, call sign WB4APR, a senior research engineer at the United States Naval Academy.
 He maintained the main APRS Web site until his death in 2022.
 The initialism "APRS" was derived from his call sign.

 History

 Bob Bruninga, a senior research engineer at the United States Naval Academy, implemented the earliest ancestor of APRS on an Apple II computer in 1982.
 This early version was used to map high frequency Navy position reports.
 The first use of APRS was in 1984, when Bruninga developed a more advanced version on a VIC-20 for reporting the position and status of horses in a 100 mi endurance run.

 During the next two years, Bruninga continued to develop the system, which he then called the Connectionless Emergency Traffic System (CETS).
 Following a series of Federal Emergency Management Agency (FEMA) exercises using CETS, the system was ported to the IBM Personal Computer.
 During the early 1990s, CETS (then known as the Automatic Position Reporting System) continued to evolve into its current form.

 As GPS technology became more widely available, "Position" was replaced with "Packet" to better describe the more generic capabilities of the system and to emphasize its uses beyond mere position reporting.

-Bruninga has also stated that APRS was not meant to be a vehicle position tracking system, and can be interpreted rather as “Automatic Presence Reporting System”.
+Bruninga has also stated that APRS was not meant to be a vehicle position tracking system, and can be interpreted rather as "Automatic Presence Reporting System".